-Do you have to face Qiblah when reading Quran?
-Some people insist on it.
+Do you face the Qiblah when reading Quran?
+Some people insist that you have to.

 ⓘ Supported by Al Medina 313.